-With competition steadily rising over the past few years, AP courses have been more and more common within students’ schedules.
-Students may be under the impression that filling up a schedule with AP courses helps them come off as extremely smart for when it’s college application time, but this isn’t really its primary benefit.
-Sure, AP courses are by definition more demanding and can give insight into a given student’s character and intellectual ability, but only to an extent; consider all the variables at play besides course difficulty!
-As a result, simply throwing AP courses onto a transcript is hardly the benefit it’s made out to be.
-Consider, instead, this alternate benefit: once admitted, students can use their AP courses as academic units at their future college!
-The way this works is highly variable among colleges, and you also need to weigh how important this benefit is to you, so read on to figure out more.
+College competition has risen steadily over the past few years.
+As a result, AP courses have been more and more common within students’ schedules.
+Students may feel that filling up a schedule with AP courses will directly indicate smartness for college application time; but in truth, this isn’t really AP’s primary benefit.
+Sure, AP courses use by definition more demanding curriculum.
+Academic success can give insight into a given student’s character and intellectual ability; but only to an extent.
+Consider all the variables at play besides course difficulty!
+As a result, simply throwing AP courses onto a transcript is hardly the easy route people think.
+Consider, instead, this alternate goal to focus your AP courses tactic.

 Using AP Courses as College Course Credit

-For example, your future university may award you 5 out of the 120 units needed to graduate simply for getting a 3 on the Microeconomics AP test.
-The benefit here is obvious — the less time you take getting your degree at college, the less you pay in tuition and housing and the sooner you move on to getting a full time job.
+For example, your future university may award you units.
+Say this is 5 out of the 120 units needed to graduate—simply for your 3 score on the Microeconomics AP test.
+The benefit here is obvious to me; the less time you take getting your degree at college, the less you pay in tuition and housing... and the sooner you move on to getting a full time job.
 In an ideal world, you’ll have taken enough AP exams to offset your college years by an entire semester (and this is very doable)!
 Keep in mind that AP policies vary wildly for different colleges, so do look at the credit policies for any colleges you’re considering.

 Using AP Courses To Satisfy College Course Requirements